0xPolygon/polygon-docs/docs/pos/how-to/polygon-did.md

 comments: true
 ---

-This is a startup guide for users who wish to use the implementation packages published by Polygon team, to generate and publish a Polygon DID on the Polygon ledger.
+This is a startup guide for users who wish to use the implementation packages published by Polygon team, to generate and publish a Polygon Decentralized Identifier (DID) on the Polygon ledger.

+The Polygon DID method implementation comprises of 3 packages:

+- polygon-did-registrar
+- polygon-did-resolver
+- polygon-did-registry-contract

-The Polygon DID method Implementation comprises of 3 packages, namely the polygon-did-registrar, polygon-did-resolver and polygon-did-registry-contract.
-A user who wants to incorporate the functionality to either register or read a DID on or from Polygon network can use the following guide.
+A user who wants to incorporate the functionality to register or read a DID on the Polygon network can follow the guide provided below.

 A DID is essentially a unique identifier, that has been created without the presence of a central authority.
-DID in context of Verifiable Credentials is used to sign documents, thereby facilitating the user to prove ownership of the document when required.
+DID in context of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/#what-is-a-verifiable-credential) is used to sign documents, thereby facilitating the user to prove ownership of the document when required.

 ## Polygon DID Method

-The Polygon DID method definition conforms to the DID-Core specifications and standards.
+The Polygon DID method definition conforms to the [DID-Core specifications and standards](https://www.w3.org/TR/did-core/#identifier).
 A DID URI is composed of three components separated by colons, the scheme, followed by the method name and finally a method specific identifier.
 For Polygon the URI looks like:

 ```
 did:polygon:<Ethereum address>